 Genesis 3:1-19 describes the fall of the world and the fall of mankind.
-The Bible makes it clear that because our first parents rebelled against God (Romans 5:12), we are now fallen creatures with a sinful nature which manifests itself in selfishness, greed, and exploitation.
-As cartoonist Walt Kelly’s character Pogo once said,
+The Bible makes it clear that because our first parents rebelled against God (Rom.
+5:12), we are now fallen creatures with a sinful nature which manifests itself in selfishness, greed, and exploitation.
+As cartoonist Walt Kelly’s character Pogo once said,”We have met the enemy, and he is us.”

 The Fall accurately describes the way things are.
 This fallen world has become a place of decay and scarcity.
 The Fall has made our work difficult.
 Yet as Christians we are still called to be good stewards of the limited resources God has given us.